Skip to main content.

 • extract whole source sets

-• build toolchains for NetBSD/cobalt, to prepare makefs(8) command (required to create ISO image) and to rebuild paneld binary and its manual pages
+• build toolchains for NetBSD/cobalt, to prepare makefs(8), installboot(8), and disklabel(8) commands (required to create ISO/USB images and make it bootable) and to rebuild paneld binary and its manual pages

 • extract cobalt binary sets and build paneld binary and man pages

-• invoke “restorecd” script to build the actual Restore CD ISO image
+• invoke restorecd script to build the actual Restore CD ISO image and Restore USB FFS image

 • check if the system has necessary commands

-• prepare files for i386 server (which will appear in root of the ISO image) by extracting binary sets with misc local modifications
+• prepare files for i386 server (which will appear in root of the images) by extracting binary sets with misc local modifications

-• prepare files for cobalt client (which will appear in /nfsroot in the ISO image) from binary sets, rebuilt paneld binary and some local files for restorecd operations
+• prepare files for cobalt client (which will appear in /nfsroot in the images) from binary sets, rebuilt paneld binary and some local files for Restore CD/USB operations

 • create a bootable ISO image by makefs(8) in the NetBSD toolchain